BitAndBlack/typorules/docs/rules.md

 #### Description

-Add a thin non-breaking space between the word `geb.` and the following year to disallow separating them from each other.
+Add a thin non-breaking space between the word `geb.` and the following year to disallow separating them from each other. *Attention*: This rule may also find numbers at the beginning of a sentence, where the previous sentence ends with `geb.`.
+It should only be used manually.

 #### Transformation example